SevenShepherd/SevenShepherd.github.io/_posts/2023-04-28-limited-atonement.markdown

 <sup><a name="sproul" href="#contents">11</a></sup> [**Dr. R. C. Sproul**](https://youtu.be/-HMb9YjRq8Q) (Ph.D., Whitefield Theological Seminary) was an American Presbyterian pastor, theologian, author, apologist, Bible teacher, as well as founder and chairman of [Ligonier Ministries](https://www.youtube.com/@LigonierMinistries).
 He was Professor of theology and apologetics, and Senior Chair of Systematic Theology at Reformed Theological Seminary in Jackson, Mississippi, and distinguished Professor of Systematic Theology and Apologetics at Knox Theological Seminary in Ft.
 Lauderdale, Florida.

 <span style="color:#A8A8A8;">---</span>

+<sup><a name="horton" href="#contents">12</a></sup> [**Dr. Michael Scott Horton**](https://youtu.be/_COhpzxavI4) (Ph.D, Oxford) learned Biblical Hebrew and Koine Greek while studying under Meredith Kline at Westminster Seminary California for his M.A.
+Dr. Horton received his Ph.D. from Wycliffe Hall, Oxford through Coventry University and completed a research fellowship at Yale Divinity School.
+Dr. Horton has been the J. Gresham Machen Professor of Theology and Apologetics at Westminster Seminary California since 1998.
+He was ordained a deacon in the Reformed Episcopal Church.
+He was the president of Christians United for Reformation (CURE), he is also an ordained minister in the United Reformed Churches in North America (URCNA), has served at two churches in Southern California.

+<span style="color:#A8A8A8;">---</span>
+<span style="color:#A8A8A8;">---</span>
+<span style="color:#A8A8A8;">---</span>
+<span style="color:#A8A8A8;">---</span>

 <sup><a name="demarest" href="#contents">12</a></sup> **Dr. Bruce Demarest** (Ph.D., University of Manchester) was senior professor of spiritual formation at Denver Seminary, where he taught since 1975, and a member of the Evangelical Theological Society, Theological Thinkers and Cultural Group, and Spiritual Formation Forum.